netlify/netlify-statuskit/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify/netlify-statuskit)

+## Project Status

+This project is no longer being maintained by netlify staff.
+This is a community led project and if you are looking to support this project, please get in touch via an issue.

+### Netlify's Statement

+> [Netlify] doesn't currently have the staff to process such contributions.

 ## Initial configuration

 Click in the Deploy to Netlify button above to create your own site directly and push this repository to your own account.